This document forms the specifications for Role-Based Access Control (RBAC) which was introduced as part of the Unleash v4 release.

 - a name (required)

-- a role description (optional)
+- a role description (required)

-- a set of project permissions (optional)
+- a set of project and / or environment permissions (required)

 You can assign the following project permissions.
 The permissions will be valid across all of the project's environments.

 |Lets the user update project settings, such as enabling/disabling environments, add users, etc.

 |Read access to Project User Access (included in "update the project" permission)

 |user access write

 |Write access to Project User Access (included in "update the project" permission)

 |Read access to default strategy configuration (included in "update the project" permission)